5-ean/The-Cook-Book/README.md

 > * [GIT](https://git-scm.com/) : Git is a free and open source distributed version control system.
 > * [PYTHON](https://www.python.org/) : It has efficient high-level data structures and a simple but effective approach to object-oriented programming.
 Used in this project to manipulate data from our database.
 > * [HEROKU](https://www.heroku.com/what) : Heroku is a cloud platform that lets companies build, deliver, monitor and scale apps.
+* [JINJA](https://www.heroku.com/what) : Heroku is a cloud platform that lets companies build, deliver, monitor and scale apps.
 ---
 # TESTING
 ---